 - Pay the creditor the replacement value of the property by redeeming the property.

 - Surrender your property to the creditors.

 All your forms are filed with the bankruptcy court clerk at the same time, but in the case you are crunched for time and need to stop an eviction, foreclosure, or repossession, you may file only the two-page Voluntary Petition and wait to file the other forms within the next fourteen days.

 Once you have filed the Voluntary Petition, the automatic stay is implemented.
 This stops creditors from bank account attachments, collections communication, eviction, foreclosure, lawsuits, repossession, utility shutoffs, and wage garnishment.
 However, creditors may ask the courts to lift the automatic stay in order to proceed with an eviction, foreclosure, lawsuit, or repossession.

 You must pay a fee of $335 at the time you file for bankruptcy.
-If you have trouble paying, you can file additional forms to ask the court for assistance.
+In case you have trouble paying, you can file additional forms to ask the court for assistance.

 If you hired a bankruptcy lawyer, they must be paid up front.
-Fees range from $800 to $5,000, and depends heavily on location and complexity of the case.
+Fees range from $800 to $5,000 and depend heavily on location and complexity of the case.